Hiro Murai: Career

 In November 2018, the trailer for his debut feature film Guava Island, starring Donald Glover and Rihanna, premiered at the Pharos Festival in New Zealand.
 Guava Island was released on April 13, 2019, by Amazon Studios through Amazon Prime Video.
 On Rotten Tomatoes, the film has an approval rating of 74% based on reviews from 43 critics, with an average rating of 6.60/10.
 On Metacritic, it has a weighted average score of 64 out of 100, based on 8 reviews, indicating "generally favorable" reviews.

-In 2021, Murai directed the first and third episode the science fiction miniseries Station Eleven for HBO Max.
+In 2021, Murai directed the first and third episodes of the science fiction miniseries Station Eleven for HBO Max.